starbelt/evtolpy/docs/theory/evtol-sizing.md

 **Description:**
 * Calculations for the **Reserve Hover Climb** segment consider **vertical motion only**.
 * Drag effects are neglected, and the aircraft starts from rest.
-* Average vertical velocity is provided and used to compute displacement and final vertical velocity.
-* The average shaft power is then calculated using MTOM, gravity, vertical acceleration, and average vertical velocity.
+* Average shaft power is then calculated based on MTOM, gravity, vertical acceleration, and average vertical velocity.

 **Displacement, Acceleration, and Final Velocity**
 * Let: